awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 If you want to run tasks that are triggered by an event, there are AWS managed events for services \(for example Amazon ECS task and container instance state change events\) or you can create a custom event pattern\.
 For more information, see [Event patterns](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-event-patterns.html) in the *Amazon EventBridge User Guide*\.

-The EventBridge documentation includes a tutorial for creating a scheduled task based on a file being uploaded to an Amazon S3 bucket\.
-For more information, see [Tutorial: Run an Amazon ECS task when a file is uploaded to an Amazon S3 bucket](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-ecs-tutorial.html) in the *Amazon EventBridge User Guide*\.

 **Topics**
 + [Create a scheduled task](#scheduled-task-create)
 + [View your scheduled tasks](#scheduled-task-view)